DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

   new MotorDriver( 5,  4, UNUSED_PIN, 6, A3, 1.27, 5000, YOUR_PIN_B)

 Where `YOUR_PIN_A` and `YOUR_PIN_B` are the pins you have jumpered to the Sense pins for channel A and B respectively on the top EX-MotorShield8874.

+Note that on Nucleo-144 motherboards, D7 and D8 are incapable of PWM for the Brake for channel B on either the first or second shield.
+PWM is used for DC PWM output **and** for managing DCC overload situations for the EX-MotorShield8874.
+As such it is recommended these be BRAKE pins both be isolated by cutting the pads, and then jumpered to other PWM capable pins such as PE12 and PE14.
+More details to follow.

 For more detailed and technical information, follow the link to the `EX-MotorShield8874 on Github <https://github.com/DCC-EX/EX-MotorShield8874>`_ It also includes the schematic and the KiCad project files.